DV

 Overview

-QYLD and RYLD are both monthly-paying covered call ETFs from Global X that sell call options against their underlying holdings to generate income.
-The critical difference: QYLD writes calls on the Nasdaq 100 (large-cap tech-heavy index), while RYLD does so on the Russell 2000 (small-cap).
-Both charge 0.60% and distribute roughly 11.7–11.8% annually, but they expose you to fundamentally different equity market segments and volatility regimes.
+QYLD and RYLD are both monthly-paying covered call ETFs from Global X that sell call options against their underlying stock holdings to generate high current income.
+The critical difference: QYLD overlays calls on the Nasdaq 100 (large-cap growth tech-heavy index), while RYLD does the same on the Russell 2000 (small-cap value index).
+This single choice determines their volatility profile, sector tilt, and long-term return potential.

 How they differ